packom/mbus-httpd/README.md

 ## Quickstart

 The easiest way to run mbus-httpd is to use a pre-built container, using docker.
-A single docker manifest is available which supports:
+An mbus-httpd docker manifest is available which supports:

 * x86_64
 * ARMv6 & ARMv7 (which together cover all Raspberry Pi models).

-(For some reason that I'm investigating, the ARMv6 version is failing right now - so use a more powerful Model A or B Pi.)
+(For some reason that I'm investigating, the ARMv6 version is failing right now - so use a more powerful ARMv7 Pi - like the A or B.)

 If you need docker the easiest way to get it is to run: